CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 This design greatly improves capital efficiency but also makes LP risk much more complex, since only in-range liquidity earns fees and is exposed to price moves.

-Alongside familiar issues in TradFi like frontrunning and sandwhich attacks, concentrated liquidity AMMs expose LPs to newer formns of adverse-selection risk known as **Loss-Versus-Rebalancing (LVR)**.
+Alongside familiar issues in TradFi like frontrunning and sandwich attacks, concentrated liquidity AMMs expose LPs to newer forms of adverse-selection risk known as **Loss-Versus-Rebalancing (LVR)**.
 LVR is the difference between (i) the value of a passive LP position in the pool and (ii) the value of a "rebalancing" portfolio that trades at external market prices to maintain the same notional exposure.
-It can be interpreted as an upper bound on the value that CEX-DEX arbitrageurs can extract from the pool, and a lower bound on the hidden cost borne by LPs due to information assymetry and latency.
+It can be interpreted as an upper bound on the value that CEX-DEX arbitrageurs can extract from the pool, and a lower bound on the hidden cost borne by LPs due to information asymetry and latency.

 Because LVR is tightly linked to price volatility and the amount and shape of liquidity in the pool, it is natural to ask whether we can identify recurring